List of Catholic dioceses in Finland

-The Catholic church in Finland (where the state church is Lutheran) and its insular dependency has a tiny Latin hierarchy, comprising no ecclesiastical province nor belonging to any (all sees being exempt, i.e. directly subject to the Holy See), and has no national episcopal conference, but the tiny Finnish episcopate partakes in the Episcopal conference of Scandinavia.
+The Catholic church in Finland (where the state church is Lutheran) and its insular dependency has a tiny Latin hierarchy, comprising no ecclesiastical province nor belonging to any (all sees being exempt, i.e. directly subject to the Holy See), and has no national episcopal conference, but the Finnish episcopate paricipates in the Episcopal conference of Scandinavia.

-The only proper see is Latin: a full bishopric in the national capital Roman Catholic Diocese of Helsinki.
+The only proper see is Latin: a full bishopric in the national capital: Diocese of Helsinki.

 The Eastern Catholics are pastorally served by a transnational apostolic exarchate from Germany.
 There are no pre-diocesan or other Latin exempt jurisdictions.

 There formally is also an Apostolic Nunciature to Finland, as papal embassy-level diplomatic representation, but it is vested in the Apostolic Nunciature to Sweden (in Djursholm), as are the nunciatures to Denmark, Norway and Iceland, covering the Nordic countries.